PoCInnovation/Workshops/software/10.Neo4j/README.md

 $ docker run -d --name workshop-poc-neo4j -p 7474:7474 -p 7687:7687 -e NEO4J_AUTH=$NEO4J_USER/$NEO4J_PASSWORD neo4j
 ```

-> :warning: You must load your environment to make this commands work !
+> ⚠️ You must load your environment to make this commands work !
 >
-> :bulb: If you don't understand the command, check `docker run` [options](https://docs.docker.com/engine/reference/run/)
+> 💡 If you don't understand the command, check `docker run` [options](https://docs.docker.com/engine/reference/run/)

 The container expose :
  - The **graphic interface** on port `7474`, you can go it through this [link](http://localhost:7474/).